 7 Strategies for Making the Most of Brown’s Video Introduction

-In the admissions interview process at schools like Harvard, Yale, Princeton, Stanford, and more, students get to meet with either member of the respective school’s alumni community or a current student volunteer to discuss the applying student’s goals going forward.
-Though schools make it clear that not getting the chance to interview (as not all applicants are offered the opportunity for various reasons) does not negatively impact the student’s chances of getting in, there is no doubt that a great application interview can help.
+Though schools clarify that not getting the chance to interview (as not all applicants are offered the opportunity for various reasons) does not negatively impact the student’s chances of getting in, there is no doubt that an excellent application interview can help.

 Young woman learning how to nail Brown’s video profile.

-At AdmissionSight, we have worked with some of the most intelligent and dedicated students in the world to help them overcome the historically low acceptance rates at Ivy League schools and other top 10 schools and get in!
-Though a student’s academic record and success outside of the classroom factor in heavily when it comes to who gets in and who ends up, sadly, getting rejected from top schools, there are many other important factors to keep in mind as well.
+Though a student’s academic record and success outside of the classroom factor in heavily when it comes to who gets in and who gets rejected from top schools, there are many other important factors to keep in mind.

 Young woman using a laptop in a library.

-As the application pools at top schools get larger and larger with each passing year, it is becoming harder and harder for students to really separate themselves and make it clear that they are amongst the best applicants in their cycle.
 The tools and strategies that we offer the students that we work with have worked to incredible effect, and 75 percent of the students that we work with have ended up getting into either an Ivy League school like Brown, Columbia, or Dartmouth or a top 10 school that is not in the Ivy League such as Stanford, MIT or UChicago.

 Brown’s acceptance rate

 In total, 50,649 applicants applied to Brown’s undergraduate program in the 2021-22 application cycle.
-It makes the second highest application pool total in the school’s history (the highest total coming in the previous year).
-The reason for these major increases in applicant pools in top schools all over the country is believed to be primarily due to the fact that many of these schools (including Brown) have decided to no longer make either ACT or SAT scores a necessary component of a student’s application.
+It makes the second-highest application pool total in the school’s history (the highest total coming in the previous year).

 Young woman looking at a laptop while smiling.

 Of those 50,649 students, just 2,546 students were admitted in total.
-Only 3.6 percent of the Regular Decision applicants got in and 14.6 percent of the Early Decision students got in.
-Overall, the acceptance rate for the graduating class of 2026 was just 5.0 percent, making Brown one of the most competitive schools in the United States.
+Only 3.6 percent of the Regular Decision applicants and 14.6 percent of the Early Decision students got in.
+Overall, the acceptance rate for the graduating class 2026 was just 5.0 percent, making Brown one of the most competitive schools in the United States.

-How important is Brown’s video profile?
+How vital is Brown’s video profile?

-Basically, deciding not to send a video intro as part of your Brown application is going to send a message to the admissions committee that you may not be taking your application to Brown as seriously as you should.
-Perhaps, you see Brown as more of a backup option in the event that you don’t get into schools like Harvard or Princeton.
-However, as the acceptance rate at Brown clearly shows, it’s not a backup or “safety” school for any student, no matter how impressive he or she is.
+You may see Brown as a backup option if you don’t get into schools like Harvard or Princeton.
+However, as the acceptance rate at Brown clearly shows, it’s not a backup or “safety” school for any student, no matter how impressive they are.

 Male student doing a video introduction in the living room.